GeorgeDaSilva/GeorgeDaSilva/README.md

 - 👋 Hi, I’m @GeorgeDaSilva
 - 👀 I’m interested in Salesforce, Copado, and Mulesoft.
-- 🌱 I’m currently learning Copado
+- 🌱 I’m currently learning Copado.
-- 💞️ I’m looking to collaborate on Salesforce and Copado
+- 💞️ I’m looking to collaborate on Salesforce and Copado projects.
-- 📫 How to reach me george.salesforce@gmail.com
+- 📫 How to reach me: george.salesforce@gmail.com

 <!---
 GeorgeDaSilva/GeorgeDaSilva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.